StarRocks/starrocks-connector-for-apache-spark/docs/connector-write.md

      .save()
 ```

-3. Query data in the StarRocks table
+3. Query data in the StarRocks table.

 ```SQL
 MySQL [test]> SELECT * FROM `array_tbl`;